tonsky/spectre/src/docs/getting_started.rst

 Here we detect form posting via :attr:`Req.method` attribute, and then access form data through :attr:`Req.post` which is a map-like object containing all POST parameters.

+We’ve changed items to be stored in the static array (only one instance for app) using :class:`Unsafe`.
+As you can get from the name, it’s not safe for multi-threaded environment, but ok for our single-user demo.
 “Save changes” button should work now.
-If you were watching close enough you’ll see that changes are not actually persisted, but hey, it’s just a demo.
+Of course, changes won’t persist across application restart, but hey, it’s just a demo.
 You should get the general idea.

 Last thing is missing: we should redirect back to page using GET after processing POST request to avoid form reposting on page refresh.
 Let’s see how we can do this::